winghoko/r-model-loop/README.md

 # r-model-loop

-Tools to create list of models based on subsetting a given data.frame by given categories, as well as tools to analysis all resulting list.
+Tools to create list of models based on subsetting a given data.frame by given categories, as well as tools to analyze the resulting (possibly nested) list.